IBM/maximo-labs/MkDocs/apm_8.7/docs/failure_prediction.md

 - Review Predict documentation for the [list of available models](https://www.ibm.com/docs/en/mhmpmh-and-p-u/8.5.0?topic=overviews-maximo-predict-850).
 - Ensure your MAS Predict environment is running and you have access.
 Try your server URL that might look something like: [https://main.predict.ivt11rel87.ivt.suite.myhost.com/ibm/pmi/service/rest/system/info](https://main.predict.ivt11rel87.ivt.suite.myhost.com/ibm/pmi/service/rest/system/info)

-## Upload the Predicted Failure Data Notebook
+## Upload and Start the Predicted Failure Data Notebook
 <a name="open-notebook"></a>
-Upload or open the Predicted Failure Data template notebook to your Project.
-Use the steps from the previous exercise [Add Notebook From File to a Watson Studio Project](setup_watson_studio.md) Prepend your initials to the template.
+1. Upload or open the Predicted Failure Data template notebook to your Project.
+Use the steps from the previous exercise [Add Notebook From File to a Watson Studio Project](setup_watson_studio.md)  Rename the notebook template by prepending your initials to the template.
 If you already have uploaded the notebook, open it with Watson Studio.
+Select the `WS - Predicted Failure Date-Survive Analysis.ipynb` notebook template that you have renamed with your initials.

+2. Open the notebook.
+Click on the `pencil` icon next to your notebook

+3. If the notebook fails to start, restart it.
+Click on the `i` icon , `Environment` tab,  `Running status` drop down select box and choose `Restart`

-## Run the notebook
+## Run the notebook and Evaluate
 <a name="run-notebook"></a>